Weyerhaeuser: History

 In March 2008, Weyerhaeuser Company announced the sale of its containerboard packaging and recycling business to International Paper for $6 billion in cash, subject to post closing adjustments.
 The transaction included nine containerboard mills, 72 packaging locations, 10 specialty packaging plants, four craft bag and sack locations and 19 recycling facilities.
 The transaction affected approximately 14,300 employees.
 The deal closed on August 4, 2008.

 Weyerhaeuser converted into a REIT when it filed its 2010 tax return.

 In 2013, Weyerhaeuser purchased Longview Timber for $2.65 billion including debt from Brookfield Asset Management.
 The acquisition added 645000 acres of timberland to Weyerhaeuser's holdings in Oregon and Washington.

 In 2014, Weyerhaeuser spun off its home building unit to TRI Pointe Homes in a $2.8 billion transaction.
-The company also announced its intention to sell its Federal Way headquarters and relocate to Seattle's Pioneer Square in 2016.
+The company also announced its intention to sell its corporate headquarters in Federal Way and relocate to Seattle's Pioneer Square in 2016.
 The sale and move were completed in 2016.

 On November 8, 2015, it was announced that Weyerhaeuser would buy Plum Creek Timber for $8.4 billion, forming the largest private owner of timberland in the United States.
 The transaction closed on February 19, 2016.
 At the time of the merger the combined companies own about 13000000 acres of timberlands.

 In 2018, it won the Weyerhaeuser Company v.
 United States Fish and Wildlife Service case in the U.S. Supreme Court regarding whether private land can be classified as critical habitat if the land is not currently suitable as habitat for the protected species.